Van, Bus, Train

 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
-It is recommended you drink lots of water before and during your trip to Cusco.
+We recommend you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
-A diet of low proteins and high carbs is advisable.
+A low protein and high carb diet is advisable.

-The maximum group size is 8 persons.
-Our groups are between 2-6 persons.
+The maximum group size is 8 people.
+Our groups are usually between 2-6 people.
 Orange Nation specializes in SMALL and PRIVATE groups and provides personalized service.

-The trail is fairly difficult and you should be prepared and healthy prior to starting.
+The Lares Trek & 2 day Inca Trail is fairly difficult and you should be prepared and healthy prior to starting.
 You have to be relatively fit and exercise regularly.

 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 2 days in Cusco (3,350m / 11,047ft) prior to starting the trek.